How To Pay Off Credit Card Debt Step-By-Step

 Is it Smart to Pay Off One Credit Card With Another?

 Yes.
 You’re not taking on more debt.
-You’re transferring your debt to a new credit card with low interest – potentially even 0% interest.
-If you are struggling to make payments on your credit cards, using a balance transfer credit card to decrease your interest payments is extremely helpful.
-However, you need to be smart about using one.
+You’re transferring your debt to a new credit card with lower interest – potentially 0% APR.

-When you transfer the debt balance to your new card, cut up your old card, and stop further pilling on your debt.
+But you need to be smart with how you use this credit card.
+You are opening yourself up to another line of credit (more debt potential).
+When you transfer your debt to your new card, cut up your old card, and stop pilling on more debt.

 What Should I Look For When Deciding on a Balance Transfer Credit Card?